3D Scanning Services FAQs - Central Scanning

 When it comes to 3d scanning, what is the worst kind of material to have?

 The worst kind of material you could possibly get is something being completely transparent, black and shiny.
 The main reason for this is because if it’s black, it’s hard for the cameras to see.
 And then because it’s shiny, because it uses light to scan, all the light gets reflected in the wrong directions.
 This can confuse the scanner and generate high noise or maybe make it not even possible to see it.
-However, the T-Scan Hawk can easily scan dark parts, which are completely black.
+However, the T-Scan hawk can easily scan dark parts, which are completely black.
 If you cannot scan, there are 3D Scanning sprays that evaporate after use now from companies such as AESUB.

 What size and type of objects can you scan?